autocrypt/autocrypt/README.rst

   headers and attachments added.

-Note that these INBOME operations do not perform any encryption or decryption but rather handle key distribution.
+Note that these INBOME operations do not perform any encryption or decryption but rather handle key management.

 The ``get_encrypt_key`` operation should be used at mail composition time.
 If a MUA can obtain encryption keys this way for all